 The Fighting Diabetes (FD) project has been developed by CWTC to support people, particularly living in economic/social deprivation and poverty.

-The project includes using creative activities (121& group based) as medium to improve their health and wellbeing.
-This will enable people (via learning) to fulfill their health needs by working to address issues at the earliest possible stage- preventing them from falling into crisis in later life.
+The project includes using creative activities (121& group-based) as a medium to improve their health and wellbeing.
+This will enable people (via learning) to fulfil their health needs by working to address issues at the earliest possible stage- preventing them from falling into crisis in later life.

 The project helps to improve health and wellbeing of local people/communities and beneficiaries who would otherwise develop (long term) ill health caused by type -2 diabetes, obesity, poor dieting, poor mental health and wellbeing through lack of physical exercise.